eitan905/cuckoo-trie-vectorized/README.md

 To build everything, run `make` in the root of the cloned repository.
 By default, a thread-safe version is built.
 To build a faster, non-thread-safe version, comment out `#define MULTITHREADING` from `config.h`.

+### Build Options

+- **Statistics Collection**: Control performance statistics collection with `make STATS=1` (enable) or `make STATS=0` (disable).
+Default is enabled.
+When enabled, the library collects detailed timing statistics for performance analysis.

 The build produces several files:
 - `libcuckoo_trie.so`: A dynamic library implementing the Cuckoo Trie (interface described in `API.md`).
+- `libcuckoo_trie_vectorized.so`: A vectorized version of the library optimized with AVX2/AVX-512 instructions.
 - `benchmark`: Allows to run various benchmarks with the Cuckoo Trie.
+- `benchmark_vectorized`: Benchmark tool using the vectorized library.
 - `test`: Performs basic tests on the Cuckoo Trie.
 Useful if you change the code.

 The library and the testing tool have `_debug` versions.
 These are compiled with a lower optimization level and assertions enabled to allow for easier debugging, but are significantly slower.